askmike/gekko/docs/Exchanges.md

 Besides this javascript file a new object needs to be added to `gekko/config.js` in the `config.traders` array.
 Here you can set the default currency and asset that will be available through the exchange.
 Keep enabled at false, this is up to the end user.

-Finally Gekko needs to know how it can interact with the exchange, add an object to the `exchanges` array in the `checkExchange` method in `gekko/portfolioManager.js`.
-As described in the comments.
+Finally Gekko needs to know how it can interact with the exchange, add an object to the `exchanges` array in `gekko/exchanges.js`.
+The parameters are described in that document.

 ## Portfolio manager's expectations